 From 2005 to 2008 Katherine was a Research Fellow at the University of Glasgow.
 Her work there included analysis of community development, corporate social responsibility and social housing.

 Katherine has a PhD in political science from the Australian National University (her thesis considered techniques utilised by Aboriginal communities to compel mining companies to recognise and respond to community demands).
-She is an Honorary Professor at the University of the West of Scotland, Senior Visiting Research Fellow at the University of Strathclyde and was part of the GIZ Global Leadership Academy's New Economic Paradigm project.
-Katherine sits on the Fairing Fife Commission, WWF Scotland's Low Carbon Infrastructure Task Force, the Board of Energy Action Scotland and
+She is an Honorary Professor at the University of the West of Scotland, Senior Visiting Research Fellow at the University of Strathclyde, and was part of the GIZ Global Leadership Academy's New Economic Paradigm project.
+Katherine was a Commissioner on the Fairer Fife Commission and WWF Scotland's Low Carbon Infrastructure Task Force.
+She is on the Board of